Impact Report 2018

 Deloitte Access - est. number of students directly supported

 - 1 The introduction of a new 5-year One Million Futures (OMF) strategy in FY17 has meant a step-change in how we measure and report on our wider contribution.
 This year we are presenting a range of new community metrics forming the basis for how we will report progress towards the overall OMF goals.

 - 2 Our social impact strategy ‘One Million Futures’ aims to support a million people get to where they want to be - raising aspirations, improving skills and developing leaders.
 The strategy launched on 1st June 2016 and will continue for five years.

-- 5 All community contribution data is reviewed at source by the Deloitte Responsible Business team.
-Our external evaluation partners Social Enterprise UK and Renaisi test and challenge all of our reported information and the underlying processes.
+- 5 All community contribution data is reviewed as source by the Deloitte Responsible Business team.
+Our external evaluation partners Social Enterprise UK and Renaisi test and challenge the reported information and the underlying processes.
 We act upon any recommendations and lessons learned in informing our future Responsible Business activity.

 Scope of community data is UK only.

 |Scope 2 emissions 2||14,200||3,230||3,535|

 - 1 We measure our carbon footprint using the GHG Protocol methodology.
 Scope 1 refers to all direct GHG emissions, in which we include gas consumption, generator fuel, fugitive refrigerant emissions and our owned-vehicle fleet.

 - 2 Scope 2 are indirect GHG emissions from our consumption of purchased electricity, heat or steam within our buildings.

 - 3 Scope 3 are all other indirect emissions that we feel are significant to our operations, including our travel covering reimbursed private cars, rental cars, air travel, rail travel, bus travel, taxi travel and hotel stays; waste disposal from our offices; and transmission and distribution losses from our procured electricity.